CageCode/World-Food-Ecosystems/practical3/intro.md

 ### Problem setting

 As introduced in class, we will use camera trap data: these are cameras where each time an animal passes, a picture is taken and AI is used to identify the animal.
 After some data cleaning and quality checks, the total amount of unique species (species richness) can be calculated for each camera (so each location).
 The question in this practical will be: for a dataset collected in Costa Rica: which gradients in species richness exist?
 Based on what we saw in class, we assume here that if there are gradients, they might depend on NDVI.
 Additionally, because the dataset is acquired on the flanks of a volcano, we will also check the effect of elevation.

-***

 <br />

-### Datasets

-This is an overview of the problem identification:
+Now think about the geospatial parameters, how would you go about analysing biodiversity over gradients in Costa Rica?
+Can you complete the following table and give the answers on the question marks?

 | Parameter  |  Value |
 |---|---|